wujiashu0421/SPART/docs/source/Tutorial.rst

 	[tau0,taum] = ID(wF0,wFm,t0,tm,t0dot,tmdot,P0,pm,I0,Im,Bij,Bi0,robot);

-If the base-spacecraft is left uncontrolled (floating case) and thus its acceleration is unknown a different routine is available.
+If the base-spacecraft is left uncontrolled (floating-base case) and thus its acceleration is unknown a different routine is available.

 .. code-block:: matlab